-Indivisible in central Florida is asking those of us who are a part of the resistance to call our US senators to push for better protections against hacking for US voting machines before the 2018 mid term November elections.
-Ask them to support bill S.2261 and then mention DACA, and aid for Puerto Rico as well.
+It’s time for those of us who are a part of the resistance to call our US Congress representatives to push for better protections against nefarious actor/ adversarial foreign governments from having the ability to hack US voting machines before the 2020 November elections.
+Ask them to support bill S.2261 or any similar type legislation.

 Call: Your two Senators (look up).

 Script: Hi.
 I’m from [ZIP], calling about protecting the vote.
 Our democracy is vulnerable if we don’t learn a lesson from 2016 and protect ourselves.
-Russia-linked groups are actively hacking the Senate and seeking to control our midterm elections.
-I would like [name] to make election security a priority, especially by co-sponsoring the bipartisan Secure Elections Act [S.2261] that allows states to both assess their risks and enact proven measures that protect the integrity of our vote.
+I would like [name] to make election security a priority, especially by co-sponsoring the bipartisan 2018 Secure Elections Act [S.2261] that allows states to both assess their risks and enact proven measures that protect the integrity of our vote.
 Thank you.

 TO FAX: Resistbot will do it all for you.
 Text “RESIST” to 50409 or message Resistbot on Facebook and it will walk you through the steps to fax your Senator and will tell you when your fax has been delivered.